 Established in 1996

-- The success of the EMC resulted in the start of a second course in September 1998, the European Mineral and Recycling Engineering Course (EMREC), including courses in mineral processing, metallurgy and recycling.
+The success of the EMC resulted in the start of a second course in September 1998, the European Mineral and Recycling Engineering Course (EMREC) was an non degree exchange program, including courses in mineral processing, metallurgy and recycling.

 FEMP and the European Mining Course fully comply with the partner universities Equality, Diversity and Inclusion policy's.

 Please refer to the individual universities websites for the detail of their specific policy's and activities.

 Aalto University is a multidisciplinary research university created in 2010 from the merger of three leading universities in Finland (Helsinki University of Technology, Helsinki School of Economics and University of Art and Design Helsinki).
 The main campus of Aalto University is located in Otaniemi, Espoo, which is a neighbouring city to the capital Helsinki.